 Ki no Nemichi (木の根道)

 In between, you will pass through a cedar forest where the roots of the cedar trees are exposed.
-It is said here is where Minamoto no Yoshitsune used to be trained by the Tengus in the mountain.
+It is said that this is where the Tengus trained Minamoto no Yoshitsune in the mountains.
 With that in mind, this part of the forest feels a bit more mysterious!

 The Inner Shrine: Maōden (魔王殿)